nitinkumar-patel/sun-trading/README.md

 ------
 Other different way to implement same task:

-3) alternate implemetation version_1.0.0 added into Alternate_implementaion directory.
+3) Alternate implemetation version_1.0.0 added into Alternate_implementaion directory.
    Please, follow Readme.txt file from that folder.